+1/2 in Impact Wrench

+24 in - 1/2 in Drive Impact Extension

+1/2 in Square Drive Socket - 14mm impact rated hex socket

-- NOTE: This procedure assumes the boom extension is completely removed from the boom nose and the fly section is stowed on the boom extension base. - NOTE: This procedure applies to manual and hydraulic boom extensions unless otherwise noted. - 1.
-Make sure the counterweight is installed.
-For more information about installing the counterweight, see Counterweight Removal and Installation, page 5-12. - 2.
-Make sure the crane is set up on fully-extended outriggers.
-For more information, see Using the Outriggers, page 4-21. - NOTE: An auxiliary crane with sling is required to install the boom extension on the boom nose. - 3.
-Retract and lower the boom to horizontal. - 4.
-Attach a tag line (1, Figure 5-38) to the end of the boom extension (2).
+NOTE: This procedure assumes the boom extension is completely removed from the boom nose and the fly section is stowed on the boom extension base.

+NOTE: This procedure applies to manual and hydraulic boom extensions unless otherwise noted.

+1. Make sure the counterweight is installed.
+For more information about installing the counterweight, see Counterweight Removal and Installation, page 5-12.

+2. Make sure the crane is set up on fully-extended outriggers.
+For more information, see Using the Outriggers, page 4-21.

+NOTE: An auxiliary crane with sling is required to install the boom extension on the boom nose.

+- 3. Retract and lower the boom to horizontal. - 4.
+Attach a tag line (1, Figure 5-37) to the end of the boom extension (2).

-5. If necessary, raise the front mounting pin handle (1, Figure 5-39) to unlock the boom extension installation pins.
+5. If necessary, raise the front mounting pin handle (1, Figure 5-38) to unlock the boom extension installation pins.
 Lock the handle with pin (2).

-6. If necessary, turn the jack screw (3, Figure 5-41) counterclockwise to retract the boom extension installation pins (4) using an impact wrench, extension, and 14 mm socket.
+If necessary, turn the jack screw (3, Figure 5-40) counterclockwise to retract the boom extension installation pins (4) using an impact wrench, extension, and 14 mm socket.